4321 Inverter

 Layers

-You can double click on a layer to make it exclusively visible, and inspect each layer individually
+On the sidebar, you can double click on a layer to make it exclusively visible, and inspect each layer individually

 Body

-• NW (N-well): where PMOS sit
+• NW (N-Well): PMOS body

 • Marked by PDK